Rosie Horton

-Dame Rosemary Anne Horton DNZM QSO QSM (née Moon; born 25 March 1940) is a New Zealand philanthropist.
-Over a period of more than 40 years she has raised money for New Zealand organisations, many of which focus on sick children and women.
+Dame Rosemary Anne Horton DNZM QSO QSM (née Moon; 25 March 1940 – 14 May 2023) was a New Zealand philanthropist.
+For more than 40 years she raised money for New Zealand organisations, many of which focus on sick children and women.

 Biography

 Horton was born in Christchurch on 25 March 1940 to Olga (known as Bill) and Ellis Moon and grew up in Ashburton.
 Her mother died of breast cancer in February 1963, when Horton was almost 23.

 In her late 20s, Horton worked in the library at UEB, a large corporate business in Auckland.

 Horton was a founding trustee of the Starship Foundation and Friends of Starship in Auckland.
-She was also the founding chair of the New Zealand Breast Cancer Foundation, and has contributed to Women's Refuge, the SPCA and the Salvation Army.
+She was also the founding chair of the New Zealand Breast Cancer Foundation, and had contributed to Women's Refuge, the SPCA and the Salvation Army.

-In 2014 Horton and her husband established the Michael and Dame Rosie Horton Prize at the University of Auckland to remember New Zealand journalist and writer, Marcia Russell.
+In 2014, Horton and her husband established the Michael and Dame Rosie Horton Prize at the University of Auckland to remember New Zealand journalist and writer, Marcia Russell.

-Horton and her husband have a second home in Australia and have collected over 300 pieces of contemporary Aboriginal art.
+Horton and her husband's second home was in Australia and they collected over 300 pieces of contemporary Aboriginal art.
 The collection will be donated to the Art Gallery of New South Wales in Sydney.

-Personal life
+Personal life and death

-Horton is married to Michael Horton, her second husband.
-He was the managing director of newspaper and magazine publisher Wilson & Horton until 1995.
+Horton was married to Michael Horton, her second husband, who was the managing director of newspaper and magazine publisher Wilson & Horton until 1995.

+Horton died in Auckland on 14 May 2023, at the age of 83.